-The Food & Nutrition Services Department continues to monitor and evaluate a la carte items offered in schools with the ultimate goal of aligning a la carte items with the guidelines previously established by the Alliance for Healthier Generation www.healthiergeneration.org.
-Each year the evaluation process becomes stricter as the department scrutinizes the nutritional integrity of a la carte items and products are eliminated and/or replaced only if the new standards are met.
+The Food Service Department continues to monitor and evaluate a la carte items offered in all Palm Beach County schools.
+As of the 2014-2015 school year, all foods sold at school during the school day meet the USDA nutrition standards.
+The Smart Snacks in School regulations applies to foods sold a la carte, in the school store, and vending machines.
 Each year, guides are created for elementary, middle and high school to assist Food Service Managers in purchasing only those items that have been approved for their school level.
 A la carte items will vary from school to school so please contact your Food Service Manager to inquire about the selection offered at the school.

 What are commodities, and how are they utilized in school meals?

 Commodities are of domestic origin and directly support the American agricultural producers.
 These food items are allocated by the USDA based on the student participation in the National School Lunch Program.
 Commodities must meet high quality specifications as do all of our food purchases.
 These foods allow the department to keep food costs down; therefore keeping meal prices reasonable.
 Our district chooses to allocate commodity dollars towards nutritionally enhanced protein items such as turkey, chicken, fish, eggs, and cheese.
-We use recognizable companies such as Tyson, Pilgrim’s Pride, Land O’Lakes, Jennie-O, Good Harbor, and Red Gold to manufacture our items.
+We use recognizable companies such as Tyson, Pilgrim’s Pride, Land O’Lakes, Jennie-O, Heinz, Advance Pierre, American Pride, and Red Gold to manufacture our items.

 How is the food service department funded?